NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 ^^^^^^^^^^^^^^^^^

 To grasp with any tool, you can use the function :meth:`~.api.tcp_client.NiryoRobot.grasp_with_tool`.
-This action correspond to :
+This action corresponds to :

  - Close gripper for Grippers
- - Pull Air for Vacuum pump
+ - Pull Air for Vacuum Pump
  - Activate for Electromagnet

 The line to grasp is ::